GiftForGood/website/README.md

 ### `npm run lint`

-Runs a series of checks on the code formatting.
+Runs a series of checks on the code formatting according to the `.prettierrc.json` configuration file.

 ### `npm run format`

-Automatically formats the code to our specified code formatting.
+Automatically formats the code according to the `.prettierrc.json` configuration file.

 ## Learn More